 Favorite quote from the author:

-No matter how many years you have behind you, one thing is certain of sales.
-It never becomes easier.
+No matter how many years you have behind you, one thing is certain of sales: It never gets easier.
 You might have a lot of experience but the moment you feel like you’ve got it, everything changes.
+The sales process is always in flux, both at any company and in the world in general.
+What works today won’t work tomorrow!

 While all of this can be intimidating, don’t worry.
 Jill Konrath is a saleswoman who been around the block a few times.
 She’ll help you focus on the constants that bring great sales success amid changes in her book Agile Selling: Get Up to Speed Quickly in Today’s Ever-Changing Sales World.